Pharmacy Residency Program

 - Emergency Medicine

-- Teaching certificate – Auburn Resident Teaching and Learning Program
+4. Teaching certificate (OPTIONAL) – Provided by Auburn HCOP Resident Teaching and Learning Program

 PGY-1 Contact Information: